Analysis | Florida’s law limiting LGBTQ discussion in schools, explained

 When framed through the lens of that broader parental-rights debate, this bill to restrict discussion of LGBTQ issues isn’t that unpopular.

-A February poll from the University of North Florida found that 40 percent of Floridians approved of the legislation, when they were told that the bill reads like this: “Another bill before the Florida Senate would prohibit school districts from encouraging discussion about sexual orientation or gender identity in grades K-5, or in a way that is age or developmentally inappropriate.”
+A February poll from the University of North Florida found that 40 percent of Floridians approved of the legislation when they were told that the bill reads like this: “Another bill before the Florida Senate would prohibit school districts from encouraging discussion about sexual orientation or gender identity in grades K-5, or in a way that is age or developmentally inappropriate.”
 That’s a significantly high percentage in support of a law that its opponents deride as extreme.
 (Forty-nine percent disapproved.)